edgi-govdata-archiving/ECHO_modules/README.md

 ```
 from ECHO_modules.get_data import get_echo_api_access_token
 get_echo_api_access_token()
-# Follow the instructions and save your token in token.txt
+# Follow the instructions and save your token in token.txt in the active directory
 ```

 Retrieve records of reported violations of the Clean Water Act for Snohomish County in Washington state: